material-motion/material-motion/specifications/runtime.md

 ![](../_assets/Abstraction.svg)

 Let's zoom in to the Motion Runtime for a moment.
-We can see how the Plan/Fulfillment pattern is composable: Core Animation and its CABasicAnimation is simply a nested Plan/Fulfillment system.
+Core Animation is simply another form of plan/execution system.
+This composition allows the Motion Runtime to translate plans into the best possible execution.

 ![](../_assets/AbstractionDive.svg)